chadday/nicar_ocr/README.md

 This class seeks to help you solve a common problem in journalism: Data stored in a computer generated PDF or worse an image PDF.
 We'll first walk through how to extract text from a computer-generated PDF using command line tools.
 Then we'll step up to Optical Character Recognition, or OCR, to work on image files.

+## New for NICAR 2023

+We had some extra time at the end of class to show how you can use `pdfplumber` to extract data from one of the searchable PDFs we created.
+You can find the notebook [here](/notebooks/pdfplumber_example.ipynb).

 ## Installation

 First things first, we need to install the tools we'll be using.
 (NICAR attendees using lab laptops: IRE has already completed the install).